Starlink vs. Spectrum: Is Satellite or Cable Better?

 Data

-Spectrum's speeds start at 500Mbps, which is already faster than anything Starlink offers (and probably enough for most households).
-You can jump up to 1,000Mbps from there, which should be enough for even the most strenuous use cases.
+Spectrum's speeds start at 100Mbps with the Advantage plan, which is suitable for smaller households.
+You can jump up to 500Mbps or 1,000Mbps from there, which should be enough for even the most strenuous use cases like larger households that stream, play online games, and work from home.

 All Spectrum plans include Wi-Fi equipment at no additional charge.
 You can also pay $10.00 monthly to add Advanced Wi-Fi to the Premier plan, increasing security and network performance.
 All plans also feature unlimited data at no additional cost.